How Do You Stabilize a Floating Dock?

 What if it’s not possible to use a float dock anchor pole?

 If your floating dock runs parallel to the shoreline and rests in an area where the water level fluctuates dramatically, you can use a floating dock stiff arm (also known as a control arm).
-The floating dock stiff arm provides optimal stabilization.
+The stiff arm provides optimal stabilization.
 It also gives you an easier, more convenient option than driving pilings into the lake bottom, seafloor, or riverbed.

 What if my dock needs to be set far away from shore?